LoginRadius/engineering-portal/content/engineering/best-practice-reviewing-qq-app/index.md

 2. ### Registration

-    After being redirected to [http://connect.qq.com/manage/login](http://connect.qq.com/manage/login), it asks you to fill in your credentials, since I do not have one, I will register for one and feel free to skip this step if you have already got one.
+    After being redirected to [QQ connect login page](http://connect.qq.com/manage/login), it asks you to fill in your credentials, since I do not have one, I will register for one and feel free to skip this step if you have already got one.

     Click "register a new account", like shown:

     ![qq-register-1024x630](qq-register-1024x630.png)

-    It will link you to this page [http://zc.qq.com/en/index.html?from=pt](http://zc.qq.com/en/index.html?from=pt), it is written in English, sweet!
+    It will link you to [this page](http://zc.qq.com/en/index.html?from=pt), it is written in English, sweet!
 I am pretty sure you can register an account by yourself.
 After filling in the information, it will send a confirmation email to your email box.
-After your email is verified go back to this page [http://connect.qq.com/manage/login](http://connect.qq.com/manage/login), and use the QQ number you just got to log in with.
+After your email is verified go back to the [login page](http://connect.qq.com/manage/login), and use the QQ number you just got to log in with.

 3. ### Creating the app